geoelements/LearnMPM/_sources/mpm.md

-# Material Point Method
+# An introduction to the Material Point Method
-Material Point Method (MPM) is a particle based method that represents the material as a collection of material points, and their deformations are determined by Newton’s laws of motion.
+The Material Point Method (MPM) is a particle based method that represents the material as a collection of material points, and their deformations are determined by Newton’s laws of motion.
 The MPM is a hybrid Eulerian-Lagrangian approach, which uses moving material points and computational nodes on a background mesh.
 This approach is very effective particularly in the context of large deformations.